Chapter 4

 He only wanted to impress his friends.

-Of all the Abantu, Kolo was most impressed with Eku, who was now looking in all directions, warily.
+Of all the Abantu, Kolo was most impressed with Eku, who warily looked around the clearing as Yathi and Goguk did the same.

 The forest was quiet.
 Mostly.

-Eku took a step away from the others and tried to hear the sounds of their encampment on the other side of the ravine.
+Eku took a few steps back up the incline and tried to hear the sounds of the encampment from the other side of the ravine.

-But … The whistle and chatter of parakeets … The screech of a fruit bat … The whirring and buzzing of insects.
+But there was only the whistle and chatter of parakeets … The screech of a fruit bat … The whirring and buzzing of insects.

-Eku immediately checked the proximity of the closest climbing tree.
+Yathi and Goguk looked at him with horror while Eku instinctively checked the location of the closest climbing tree.

 The bramble patch at the bottom of the gully shook violently and leaves fell to the ground.

-While appearing to be solid from the outside, the patch of thistle was actually spacious and hollow on the inside, a nice, snoozing area for a herd of giant forest pigs.
+While appearing solid from the outside, the dense thicket was actually spacious and hollow on the inside, a nice, snoozing area for a herd of giant forest pigs.

-While Kolo’s silly squeal would not cause such a powerful pig to even flicker an eye during snooze time, this particular moment, coincidently—and unfortunately for the four young males—happened to be exactly when the pigs were awake and waiting for an excuse to get started on the evenings’ foraging.
+While Kolo’s silly squeal would not even cause such powerful pigs to flicker an eye during snooze time, this particular moment, coincidently—and unfortunately for the four young males—happened to be exactly when the pigs were awake and waiting for an excuse to get started on the evenings’ foraging.

-The lead beasts burst from the bramble and Eku, Yathi, Goguk and Kolo shrieked in terror.
+The lead beasts burst from the bramble to barrell straight at Eku, Yathi, Goguk and Kolo, who simulteneously shrieked in terror.

-Pale fur covered a protracted face and snout, giving them a menacing, mask-like appearance made even more terrifying by long and tufted ears that flailed out behind the vicious tusks.
+Pale fur covered a protracted face and snout, giving them a menacing, mask-like appearance, made more terrifying by long and tufted ears that flailed out like horns behind the tusks.

-The drove of giant forest pigs thundered up the gully.
+The giant forest pigs thundered up the gully.

-Eku clicked as he spun for the tree already implanted in his mind; Yathi instinctively followed.
+Eku clicked as he spun for the tree implanted in his mind, Yathi instinctively following.

-Kolo reacted nearly as quickly and Goguk followed him into another set of branches.
+Kolo reacted nearly as quickly and Goguk followed him into the same set of branches.

-All four were spectacularly good tree climbers and in a scant two or three heartbeats, managed to pull themselves out of range of the initial wave of slashing tusks.
+All four were spectacularly good tree climbers and in a scant two or three heartbeats, managed to pull themselves out of range of the first slashing tusks.

 The sharp and tangy scent of musk, fresh earth and shit filled his nostrils.

-Eku pulled himself over the branch and draped his body into a secure position, trying to quell the trembles of fear.
+Eku pulled himself over the branch and fixed himself in a seated position, trying to quell the trembles of fear in his arms.

-Checked on Yathi and the others, all watching from similar, safe havens.
+Checked again on Yathi and the others, all watching from similar, safe havens.

-Looking at the mass of flesh passing below, Eku ran a finger along his thigh to the lump of the scar and remembered the terrible feeling of the stingray’s spine piercing flesh.
+Eku ran a finger along his thigh to the lump of the scar near has knee, remembering the awful sensation when the stingray’s spine skewered his flesh.

-“Always know what is around you,” his father told him, again and again.
-“Never stop using your eyes, ears and nose to inform your mind.”
+“Always know what is around you,” his father told him.
+“Never stop using your eyes, ears and nose to inform the mind.”

 The beasts pounded out of sight as quickly as they appeared, but the young males remained aloft until the thumping and rustling of their passage faded.